hqhs/gosupport/README.md

 # Contributing

-If you feel somewhat interested, feel free to open issue/write me in [twitter](https://twitter.com/hqhqhs) or [telegram](http://t.me/hqhqhs).
-I'm going to make pause in active development after beta and try to bring some interest in project, and if I fail I just move on to some other stuff and project becames "yet another codebase for the sake of codebase" :)
+If you feel somewhat interested, feel free to open issue/write to me on [twitter](https://twitter.com/hqhqhs) or [telegram](http://t.me/hqhqhs).
+I'm going to make pause in active development after beta and try to bring some interest in project, and if I fail I'll just move on to some other stuff and project will become "yet another codebase for the sake of codebase" :)